I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 The High Cost of Junk Food

-One of the major negative effects of junk food is that it frequently leads to obesity; and obesity is widespread and very costly.
-The National Health and Nutrition Examination Survey (2017-18) gives us these numbers for Americans:
+One of the major negative effects of junk food is that it frequently leads to obesity, which is both widespread and very costly.
+The National Health and Nutrition Examination Survey (2017–18) gives us these numbers for Americans:

 Health Canada puts the cost at between $4.6 billion to $7.1 billion and adds that obesity is associated with “type 2 diabetes, asthma, gallbladder disease, osteoarthritis, chronic back pain, several types of cancers (colorectal, kidney, breast, endometrial, ovarian, and pancreatic cancers) and major types of cardiovascular disease (hypertension, stroke, congestive heart failure, and coronary artery disease).”

 The government in the United Kingdom says obesity knocks an average of nine years off life expectancy, and “The overall cost of obesity to wider society is estimated at £27 billion" ($34 billion).